DataKind-DC/capital-nature-ingest/.github/CONTRIBUTING.md

 Our project backlog can be found on our [Issues Page](https://github.com/DataKind-DC/capital-nature-ingest/issues).
 If you find something that you'd like to work on, leave a comment to let us know!
 If you're a part of the DataKind GitHub org, you can even assign yourself an issue.

 >Most issues are requests for new event sources to be scraped.
 If you want to work on a new event source, take note of how each current event source has its own `.py` file within the `events/` directory.
 Your code should also be placed within a single file within the `events/` directory.
 Additionally, be sure that your entire script can be run through the use of a single function named `main()`.
+Finally, add a key:value pair to the dictionary in `utils/event_source_map.py`; the key should be the name of the `.py` file you made and the corresponding value should be the Event Organizer name you've used in that `.py` file.

 ## How to Contribute

-We Use [Github Flow](https://guides.github.com/introduction/flow/index.html), so all code changes happen through pull requests.
+We use [Github Flow](https://guides.github.com/introduction/flow/index.html), so all code changes happen through pull requests.
 We use a **Fork and Pull Model**.

 ### The Fork and Pull Model